-Anesthesia Company is a practice of over 50 anesthesiologists.
+Anesthesia Company is a practice of over 50 anesthesiologist and 8 nurse anesthetists.
 An anesthesiologist is a medical doctor who has completed a four-year bachelor’s degree, a graduate degree (Medical Doctor or Doctor of Osteopathy), a four-year anesthesiology residency, and often a one-to-two year fellowship in an anesthesia specialty such as critical care, cardiac, pediatric, obstetric, or regional anesthesia.

 You will meet your anesthesia professional immediately before the procedure.
-After reviewing your medical history, they wil explain your anesthesia options and work with you to form a plan for your anesthetic care.
+After reviewing your medical history, they will explain your anesthesia options and work with you to form a plan for your anesthetic care.

 Our physicians and CRNAs understand that having surgery can be a stressful experience.
 Our goal is to alleviate that anxiety with our commitment to patient safety, comfort, and privacy.
 You can trust that we will take care of you in the same way we could care for a beloved member of our own family.

 Monitored Anesthesia Care or Conscious Sedation – You will be given a sedative through your IV to make you comfortable during the procedure.
 You may be awake, but you will be relaxed, comfortable, and able to communicate.